 Councillor Arjun Singh

 Arjun was born and raised in Kamloops.
 His parents, Dr Gur and Mrs Manju Singh, immigrated to Canada from India in the 1960s.
-He previously served on council from 2005-2008.
-He has a MA in Professional Communication from Royal Roads University and a Certificate in Dialogue, Deliberation, and Public Engagement from Fielding Graduate University.
+He holds an MA in Professional Communication from Royal Roads University and a Certificate in Dialogue, Deliberation, and Public Engagement from Fielding Graduate University.